kwiatks/climate-change-setup-oxford/README.md

 - IMPORTANT : Notify the IBM team of your IBM ID (your email) since we have arranged for special access to some datasets that are not usually available.
 They will add you to the Oxford Group.

 ## 3. MUST DO : Register your IBM ID to get access to PAIRS APIs

+In order to allow your IBM ID access to the PAIRS APIs you will need to register your IBM ID by going to this website http://ibm.biz/pairs-api-register.

+- Enter your IBM ID (email) and for the password enter 'pairs' (lowercase, without quotes)
+- You will see an ID on the screen, save the reply to your own text editor of choice but you do not need it again
+- You will test access to the APIs within a Watson Studio Notebook

 ## Introductions